Personal and Public Health

 Residential students who have mild COVID-19 and are able to care for themselves at home must follow Housing and Residence Life protocols for isolation.
 Mason will deliver meals, and the Virginia Department of Health or university staff will monitor their situation.

-If you test positive for COVID-19, and have symptoms, the Virginia Department of Health or your health care provider will recommend when you are cleared from isolation.
+If you test positive for COVID-19, and have symptoms, the Virginia Department of Health or your health care provider will recommend when you can be cleared from isolation.

 If you are self-isolating because you have COVID-19 symptoms, you can leave your home when meeting three criteria:

-- You have no fever for at least 3 days (72 hours with no fever without the use of medicines that reduce fever);
+- You have no fever for at least 24 hours without the use of medicines that reduce fever; AND

 If you tested positive for COVID-19 but remained asymptomatic, you can leave your home if:

-- At least 10 days have passed since the date of your first positive COVID-19 diagnosis (molecular test) AND
+- At least 10 days have passed since the date of your first positive COVID-19 diagnosis (RT-PCR test)

 If you or another individual shows certain symptoms, seek medical care immediately.
 Call 911 or call ahead to your local emergency care facility.
 Notify the operator that you are seeking care for someone who has or may have COVID-19.
 Symptoms include: